swqrve/ScopeEngine/README.md

 -2D Animation (Version 1 Implemented) ✔️
 ```

-There are no current plans for documentation, since I never really planned on having other users make use of the engine and I've tried to ensure the code is more then readable enough to be interpreted without it.
+There are no current plans for documentation since I never really planned on having other users make use of the engine and I've tried to ensure the code is more than readable enough to be interpreted without it.
 If someone were to PR documentation, it would be appreciated.